TRaSH-Guides/Guides/CONTRIBUTING.md

 ### Release Group Reclassifications, Removals, or Additions

-- When adding a release group to a Custom Format for whatever reason, please add in the PR why it's added/removed/moved.
+- When adding a release group to a Custom Format for whatever reason, please explain why it's added/removed/moved in the PR.

 ### General Guidelines

 - Custom Format name needs to match JSON name :bangbang:
 - No hashcode can exist multiple times :bangbang:
 - Tiers only hold release groups that have at least done several dozen objectively high-quality releases or are added for a specific reason.
-(If they do mainly niche stuff and/or foreign stuff they won't be added)
+(If they do mainly niche stuff and/or foreign stuff, they won't be added)
 - All Tier Groups must use retail sources.
 Fanres and upscaled groups are forbidden.
-This is due to the high effort required and the near impossibility of guaranteeing quality systematically without manually checking every single movie.
+This is due to the high effort required and the near impossibility of systematically guaranteeing quality without manually checking every single movie.
 - JSON file format shall consist of the following TRaSH-specific data appended to the JSON exported from Starr

 ```json